bohdanbobrowski/pyrlament/README.md

 # pyRLAMENT

 Python library for visualizing seats in the Sejm of the Republic of Poland.
-So far, a very early version, and its main goal is to practice the capabilities of the python language on various platforms (web/mobile/desktop).
+So far still in development.
+Its main goal is to practice the capabilities of Python on various platforms (web/mobile/desktop).

 ## SeatsCounter: